StefanVermeent/DDM_DIF/0_preregistration/preregistration.md

 #### Cognitive measures

-**Raw performance.** For the Flanker and Simon tasks, we will compute difference scores by subtracting the average log-transformed response time on correct incongruent trials from the average log-transformed response time on correct congruent trials.
-For the Color-shape, Global-local, and Animacy-size tasks, we will compute switch costs by subtracting the average log-transformed response time on switch trials from the average log-transformed response time on repeat trials (after removing incorrect trials and trials following an incorrect response).
+**Raw performance.** For the Flanker and Simon tasks, we will compute difference scores by subtracting the average response time on correct incongruent trials from the average response time on correct congruent trials.
+For the Color-shape, Global-local, and Animacy-size tasks, we will compute switch costs by subtracting the average response time on switch trials from the average response time on repeat trials (after removing incorrect trials and trials following an incorrect response).
-For the Posner task, we will compute the average log-transformed response time across all correct trials.

 **DDM parameters.** The DDM will be fit separately to each task in each wave.
 We will use individual-level hierarchical Bayesian estimation